“Begin with the end in mind.”

 In fact, this mindset has changed a lot of the ways I view dating, too.
 Personally, I think “dating” according to modern definitions is a farce.
 It’s not for the purpose of finding your marriage partner, but rather, for the purpose of “having fun” and fulfilling carnal desires.
 Instead, I adhere to a “courtship” type of philosophy without all the weird legalism.
 Read more about that here.

 I used to date according to societal norms.
 But it led to frustration and games.
 Lots and lots of games.
 There are rules for every situation.
 How not to scare a guy off.
 How to appeal to his emotional side as well as physical.
 How to find the man of your dreams.
 How to get him to notice you.
 Blah, blah, blah.
 Once I realized that my goal was not to “hook” a guy, but is to wait for the man God has for me, my outlook and approach did a 180!

 Within that realization, there are several concepts which I will further expound on.

 1) My goal is to be a godly wife.
 I don’t want to just be someone’s girlfriend.
 I want to be the type of wife that Proverbs 31 describes.
 That means that in this season of singledom, I am focusing on my relationship with God and actively developing my own godly character.
 I’m also studying God’s Word and trusted Christian teachings about what it means to be a godly wife.
-Especially as an independent, single mom, I am allowing God to teach and mold me to be a submissive wife for when that time arrives.
+Especially as an independent, single mom, I am allowing God to teach and mold me to be a helpmate for when that time arrives.
 And He is faithful to provide plenty of opportunities for learned application!